top of page

 Often silent.

-Provides yes or no answers only.
+Provides yes or no answers.

 Shows difficulty with thinking.